TriumphTeam/docs/libraries/triumph-gui/gui.md

         .create();
 ```

-If the type is not specified, it'll fallback to `GuiType.CHEST`.
+If the type is not specified, it'll fall back to `GuiType.CHEST`.

 **Current supported GUI types:**